 You may have figured an IRC Section 179 expense using a ceiling of more than \$25,000 for federal tax purposes.
 Indiana allows you to figure IRC Section 179 expense using a ceiling of no more than \$25,000.
-If you figured IRC Section 179 expense using a ceiling amount of more than \$25,000, you will need to add back the difference between it and \$25,000 on line 6.
+If you figured IRC Section 179 expense using a ceiling amount of more than \$25,000, you will need to add back the difference between it and \$25,000 on line 5.

-New.
-Special rules may apply if the Section 179 expensing is taken against property acquired in a like-kind exchange.
-See Information Bulletin #118 at www.in.gov/dor/files/reference/ib118.pdf for additional information.
+Special rules may apply if the bonus depreciation is taken against property acquired in a like-kind exchange or acquired in a taxable year in which you have an excess business loss.
+See Income Tax Information Bulletin #118 at www.in.gov/dor/files/reference/ib118.pdf for additional information.